skiarn/madmock/README.md

 Its possible to modify and create fake responses using a web gui or modify raw files on disk.

+Try it out using dockerhub!
+`docker run -e PORT=7070 -p 8080:7070 --rm -it skiarn/madmock bash`

 ## Manually
 ### How to get started ###